AjithThanam/SelfIn-Authentication/README.md

 2. Setup the following environment variable

-export GOOGLE_APPLICATION_CREDENTIALS="absolute-path-to-key-file" (file in the "key" directory) export PROJECT_ID="soy-audio-259219"
+export GOOGLE_APPLICATION_CREDENTIALS="absolute-path-to-key-file/key/soen357-key.json" (file in the "key" directory) export PROJECT_ID="soy-audio-259219"

 3. Switch into the "Selfin-Backend" folder and run the python app by entering the following command "python app.py"